umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 Note also that as a consequence of uToken interest, the asset value of uToken collateral increases over time, meaning a user who repays positions in full and redeems collateral uTokens will receive back more base assets than they deposited originally, reducing the effective interest.

-### Max collateral utilization
+### Collateral utilization

 Definitions:

 - `total_supply(tokenA)`: total amount of tokenA provided to the leverage protocol (including coins marked as a collateral).
-- `available_supply(tokenA)`: amount of tokenA available in the system for borrowing.
+- `available_supply(tokenA) = total_supply(tokenA) - reserve - total_borrow(tokenA)`: amount of tokenA available in the system for borrowing.
 - `supply_utilization(tokenA) = total_borrow(tokenA) / (total_supply(tokenA) - reserve)`.
 It equals 0 if there is no borrow for tokenA.
-It equals 1 if all provided tokenA are borrowed.
+It equals 1 if all ledable tokenA are borrowed.
 - `total_collateral(tokenA)`: total amount of tokenA used as a collateral.

 We define a _token collateral utilization_:

 ```
-collateral_utilization(tokenA) = total_collateral(tokenA) / (total_supply(tokenA) - total_borrow(tokenA) - reserve)
+collateral_utilization(tokenA) = total_collateral(tokenA) / available_supply(tokenA)

-collateral_utilization(tokenA) = available_supply(tokenA) / total_collateral(tokenA)
 ```

+Note: system must not allow to have available_supply to equal zero.

-Collateral utilization is 0 when the given token is not used as a collateral.
-It is equal to 1, when available supply.
-Collateral utilization of token X is growing when lenders withdraw their token X collateral or borrowers take a new loan of token X.
+Intuition: we want collateral utilization to grow when there is less liquid tokenA available in the system to cover the liquidation.
+Collateral utilization of tokenA is growing when lenders withdraw their tokenA collateral or when borrowers take a new loan of tokenA.
+If a `tokenA` is not used a collateral then it's _collateral utilization_ is zero.
+It is bigger than 1 when available supply is lower than the amount of `tokenA` used as a collateral.
+When it is `N`, it means that only `1/N` of the collateral is available for redemption (u/tokenA -> tokenA).

-Observation: for every token `t`: `collateral_utilization(t) <= supply_utilization(t)`.
+#### Examples

+Let's say we have 1000A (token A) provided to a system for lending.
+Below let's consider a state with total amount of A borrowed (B) and total amount of B used as a collateral (C) and computed collateral utilization (CU):

+1. B=0, C=0 → CU=0
+1. B=0, C=500 → CU=0.5
+1. B=0, C=1000 → CU=1
+1. B=500, C=0 → CU=0
+1. B=500, C=500 → CU=1
+1. B=500, C=1000 → CU=2
+1. B=999, C=0 → CU=0
+1. B=999, C=500 → CU=500
+1. B=999, C=100 → CU=1000

+#### Motivation

 High collateral utilization is dangerous for the system:

-- When collateral utilization is approaching to 1, lenders may not be able to withdraw their collateral.
+- When collateral utilization is above 1, lenders may not be able to withdraw their the liquidated collateral.
 - Liquidators, when liquidating a borrower, they get into position their _uToken_.
-In case of bad market conditions and magnified liquidations, liquidators will like to redeem the _uToken_ for the principle (the underlying Token).
+In case of bad market conditions and magnified liquidations, liquidators will like to redeem the _uToken_ for the principle (the underlying token).
 However, when there are many `uToken` redeem operation, the collateral utilization is approaching to 1 and liquidators won't be able to get the principle and sell it to monetize their profits.
 This will dramatically increase the risk of getting a profit by liquidators and could cause the system being insolvent.

 Let's draw the following scenario to picture the liquidators risk: